-"Public" includes any section of the Public where the Context requires the same.
+"public" includes any section of the public where the context requires the same.

-"Public Interest" means the welfare or well-being of the Public including revealing or detecting crime, protecting Public health or safety, exposing misleading claims made by individuals, organisations or government or disclosing incompetence that affects the Public.
+"public interest" means the welfare or well-being of the public including revealing or detecting crime, protecting public health or safety, exposing misleading claims made by individuals, organisations or government or disclosing incompetence that affects the public.

-"Recording" means the recording of someone for Media Service purposes, without any prior warning.
-It does not, however, include vox-pops (sampling the views of random members of the Public).
+"recording" means the recording of someone for Media Service purposes, without any prior warning.
+It does not, however, include vox-pops (sampling the views of random members of the public).

-"Referendum": means a direct vote in which an entire electorate is asked to either accept or reject a particular proposal, usually a piece of legislation which may be passed into law by the Governor, Governor in Council or Legislative Council.
+"referendum": means a direct vote in which an entire electorate is asked to either accept or reject a particular proposal, usually a piece of legislation which may be passed into law by the Governor, Governor in Council or Legislative Council.

-"Referendum Period": means from the date a Referendum is announced until the close of the poll.
+"referendum period": means from the date a referendum is announced until the close of the poll.

-"Religious Media Service" means a Media Service which deals with matters of religion as the central subject, or as a significant part, of the Media Service.
+"religious Media Service" means a Media Service which deals with matters of religion as the central subject, or as a significant part, of the Media Service.

-"Seek Recruits" means directly appealing to Public members to join a religious denomination.
+"seek recruits" means directly appealing to public members to join a religion or religious denomination.

-"Series of Media Services Taken As A Whole" means more than one Media Service by the same Provider, editorially linked, dealing with the same or related issues within an appropriate period and aimed at a like Public.
+"series of Media Services taken as a whole" means more than one Media Service by the same Provider, editorially linked, dealing with the same or related issues within an appropriate period and aimed at a like public.
 A series can include, for example, a strand, or two Media Services (such as a drama and a debate about the drama) or a 'cluster' or 'season' of Media Services on the same subject.

-"Surreptitious Advertisements" means a reference to a product, service or trade mark within a Media Service, where such a reference is intended by the Provider to serve as advertisements and this is not made clear to the Public.
-Such advertisements are likely to be considered intentional if it occurs in return for payment or other valuable consideration to the Provider or another.
+"surreptitious advertisement" means a reference to a product, service or trade mark within a Media Service, where such a reference is intended by the provider to serve as an advertisement and this is not made clear to the public.
+Such an advertisement is likely to be considered intentional if it occurs in return for payment or other valuable consideration to the Provider or another.

-"Surreptitious Recording" means leaving an unattended camera or recording device on private property without the full and informed Consent of the occupiers or their agent and includes the use of long lenses.
+"surreptitious recording" means leaving an unattended camera or recording device on private property without the full and informed consent of the occupiers or their agent and includes the use of long lenses.
 It also includes recording telephone conversations without the knowledge of the other party, or deliberately continuing a recording when the other party thinks that it has come to an end.

-"The Watershed" is at 2100 being the time before which Adult Material shall not generally be broadcast as more particularly set out in this Code.
-The Watershed only applies to television and radio Media Services.
-On subscription film services which are not protected by Mandatory Restricted Access The Watershed is at 2000.
-There is no watershed on premium subscription film services or pay per view services which are protected by Mandatory Restricted Access.
+"the Watershed" is at 2100 hours, being the time before which adult material must not generally be broadcast as more particularly set out in this Code. the Watershed only applies to television and radio Media Services.
+On subscription film services which are not protected by mandatory restricted access the Watershed is at 2000 hours.
+There is no watershed on premium subscription film services or pay per view services which are protected by mandatory restricted access.

-"Undue Prominence of Views and Opinions": means a significant imbalance of views aired within coverage of Matters of Political or Industrial Controversy or Matters Relating to Current Public Policy.
+"undue prominence of views and opinions": means a significant imbalance of views aired within coverage of matters of political or industrial controversy or matters relating to current public policy.

-"Voting" means "features in a Media Service in which the Public are invited to register a vote by any means to decide or influence, at any stage, the outcome of a contest.
+"voting" means a feature in a Media Service in which the public are invited to register a vote by any means to decide or influence, at any stage, the outcome of a contest.

-"Vulnerable Persons": means Persons Not Yet Adult and persons who are susceptible to physical or emotional injury including those with learning difficulties, those with mental health problems, the bereaved, persons with brain damage or forms of dementia, persons who have been traumatised or who are sick or terminally ill.
+"vulnerable persons": means persons not yet adult and persons who are susceptible to physical or emotional injury including those with learning difficulties, those with mental health problems, the bereaved, persons with brain damage or forms of dementia, and persons who have been traumatised or who are sick or terminally ill.